multipage-software/multipage_ide/README.md

 Open source projects that facilitate application development emphasize rapidness of writing source code and better expression of algorithms.
 They make it easier to implement ideas of us, developers.
 Many popular computer languages help us in this endeavor.
-The question is, what if we can have a common framework with macrolanguage and templates used for different kinds of software problems?
+The question is, what if we can have a framework with macrolanguage and templates used for different kinds of software problems?
 An example of such framework for front end is an open source integrated development environment, the Multipage IDE, available at www.multipage-software.org with a macrolanguage named Maclan.
 It does not use folders and source code files to build applications, such as a conventional